The Front Row View (entertainment insurance blog)

 • $1,000 deductible for gear (fees subject to change)

-"We wanted to make the insurance process easier, faster and cheaper for musicians,” said David Hamilton, President of Front Row.
+"We wanted to make the insurance process easier, faster and cheaper for filmmakers,” said David Hamilton, President of Front Row.
 “Given that an underwriter is not involved, the cost to process an online film equipment insurance policy is much less and we have passed the savings onto the gear owner.
 The savings are expected to be 30% compared to standard film equipment policies.
 Although the DigiGear policy is online, we are still available to answer questions by email or over the phone if required.”

 See also: